 - Discomfort during copulation

 Bladder dysfunction during and after pregnancy: How to pee postpartum when it hurts?

 Your bladder has to suffer a lot during pregnancy, delivery, and after childbirth.
 Bladder retention is observed in a significant number of women with pelvic floor damage, nerve-muscle damage, trauma to the bladder due to epidural anesthesia during delivery.

-Regional analgesics given to a woman cause the suppression of sensory stimuli from the bladder.
+Regional analgesics are given to a woman cause the suppression of sensory stimuli from the bladder.
 This makes her more susceptible to urinary dysfunction such as bladder prolapse, urinary incontinence, urinary urging, urinary retention, and voiding problems.